 Ryohei Tanaka is a partner at Nagashima Ohno & Tsunematsu.
 He is a member of the Dai-Ichi Tokyo Bar Association and the American Bar Association Antitrust Law Section.
 He is also admitted to practise in the State of New York but is not currently active.
 Mr. Tanaka frequently represents multinational firms as well as large Japanese corporations in merger control proceedings before the JFTC.
-In addition, he regularly provides advice on competition law-related issues that arise in the course of M&A transactions such as gun-jumping and non-compete and information firewalls, and he also assesses merger filing requirements in jurisdictions around the world and coordinates global filing procedures.
+In addition, he regularly provides advice on competition law-related issues that arise in the course of M&A transactions, such as gun-jumping and non-compete and information firewalls, and he also assesses merger filing requirements in jurisdictions around the world and coordinates global filing procedures.
 He has worked for the competition group of Arnold & Porter in Brussels (2014-2015) as a visiting attorney.

-Nagashima Ohno & Tsunematsu JP Tower, 2-7-2 Marunouchi, Chiyoda-ku Tokyo 100-7036 Japan Tel: +81 3 6889 7457
+Nagashima Ohno & Tsunematsu JP Tower, 2-7-2 Marunouchi, Chiyoda-ku Tokyo 100-7036 Japan

-Email: ryohei\tanaka@noandt.com
+Email: ryohei\tanaka@noandt.com LinkedIn: www.linkedin.com/in/ryohei-tanaka-37174391

-URL: www.noandt.com